CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 Opcode: 19 (0x13) for GCN 1.0/1.1; 16 (0x10) for GCN 1.2
 Syntax: S_FF1_I32_B32 SDST, SSRC0
 Description: Find first one bit in SSRC0.
-If found store number of bit to SDST, otherwise set SDST to -1.
+If found, store number of bit to SDST, otherwise set SDST to -1.
+Operation:
 ```
 SDST = -1
 for (UINT8 i = 0; i < 32; i++)